ykitaguchi77/github-text-extractor/README.md

 - 🌐 Provides a visual representation of the file hierarchy.
 - 📄 Exports the directory structure and file contents in XML or text format for further analysis.
 - 🚫 Allows specifying directories to exclude from the extraction process.
+- 📝 Supports extracting only the README file or code files.

 ## 🔍 How to Use